teambit/bit/src/bit-id/README.md

 #### You have a Consumer instance

 Use `Consumer.getParsedId(id: BitIdStr): BitId` when you know the ID should be there and to throw an exception when it's not.
-Or, use `Consumer.getParsedIdIfExist(id: BitIdStr): ?BitId` when you're not sure whether the component is there.
+Or, use `Consumer.getParsedIdIfExist(id: BitIdStr): BitId | null | undefined` when you're not sure whether the component is there.

 #### You have a Scope instance